GJena/CIS-700-7_TwitterChatbot/README.md

 - bad qualitative examples
 - train loss
 - test loss
-- our own metric
+- Our own metric
-Since it is not task based, it is harder to evaluate, we cannot just use task completion metrics
+Since it is not task based, it is harder to evaluate, we cannot just use task completion metrics.
+A combination of metrics may be best to evaluate the general purpose bot.
+Some candidate metrics could be:
+ - Distance in word2vec embedding
+ - Confusion metrics: how often it returns ‘I don’t know’ or UNK?
+ - Sentiment analysis on user answers

 __Identify issues__ with your chatbot and suggest possible solutions and future work.